There are a number of options available to students for extra support during your study.

 These scholarships can be for different purposes, like course fees or living expenses.

-Students with a disability or health condition
+Students with disability or health condition

-- making reasonable adjustments so you can participate in all learning activities;
+- making reasonable adjustments so you can participate in all learning activities

 - organising support to assist you with managing your study load.

-Sexually and gender diverse (LGBTIQ+) students
+Sexuality and gender diverse (LGBTIQ+) students

-Students who are carers
+Students who are parents or carers

 Many providers support students to manage carer responsibilities while studying by providing flexible learning options (e.g. online or part-time study), on-campus child care, parent rooms and parent support groups.

-Mychild has information on different types of child care, child care fees and child care centres in your local area.
+Child Care Finder has information on different types of child care, child care fees and child care centres in your local area.

 Students from low-income backgrounds